 - AARP® Credit Card From Chase - Everyday Rewards: No annual fee; 3% cash back at restaurants and gas stations; $100 signup bonus

-- Chase Sapphire Preferred Card (Review): $95 annual fee, waived the first year; 2X points for dining and travel; 50,000-point signup bonus for spending $4000 in the first 3 months
+- Chase Sapphire Preferred Card (Review): $95 annual fee; 2X points for dining and travel; 60,000-point signup bonus for spending $4000 in the first 3 months

 The Capital One® SavorOne℠ Cash Rewards Credit Card (Review) is a toned-down version of the Savor card.
 It offers less for the spending rewards and signup bonus, but also has no annual fee to pay.
 Other than that these cards are pretty similar.